North Central Island

 FACT > Campbell River was home to famed sport fisherman, author and conservationist Roderick Haig-Brown.

 The region is watched over by the Golden Hinde, the highest point on the Island (2,200 meters) in the heart of Strathcona Provincial Park, BC’s first such park when it was founded in 1911.
 This is classic wilderness terrain complete with pristine lakes, alpine meadows and old-growth forest.
-Strike out for adventure, or explore the park at a comfortable pace with friends and family at access points near Mount Washington (Forbidden Plateau) or southwest of Campbell River (Buttle Lake).
+Head off on challenging adventures or explore the park at a comfortable pace with friends and family at access points near Mount Washington (Forbidden Plateau) or southwest of Campbell River (Buttle Lake).
 Young people can study kayaking, rock climbing, backcountry basics and leadership skills at Canada’s original outdoor education centre.

 On the far western side of the North Central region is the open Pacific coastline.
 The highlight excursion takes cultural explorers to Yuquot (Friendly Cove), site of an ancient First Nations summer village and whaling centre.
 It was here in 1778 that Captain James Cook first met the area’s indigenous inhabitants.
 There’s few more exciting daytrips for history buffs than booking passage on the comfortable freight boat from Gold River and sailing via Nootka Sound to this historic destination with its sentinel lighthouse.

-Reach the North Central Island via the Comox Valley Airport or after an hour’s drive north from Nanaimo’s ferry terminals.
-Stop at the new Vancouver Island Visitor Centre near Cumberland for expert advice, accommodation booking services, museum-quality exhibits and kid-friendly interactive displays.
+Reach the North Central Island via the Comox Valley and Campbell River airports or after an hour’s drive north from Nanaimo’s ferry terminals.
+Stop at the new Vancouver Island Visitor Centre in the Comox Valley near Cumberland for expert advice, accommodation booking services, museum-quality exhibits and kid-friendly interactive displays.
 Campbell River’s Visitor Centre in the heart of town is a one-stop for advice and local information while also providing reservation services for accommodations and adventure tours.